Pixel Perfect – GIBS and Worldview Help Lower Barriers for Users of NASA Earth Observing Data

 According to EOSDIS metrics, over the two-year period from January 1, 2013 to December 31, 2014, the number of image tiles provided to users through GIBS more than doubled.
 During December 2014 alone GIBS processed almost 50 million image tile requests.

-A key feature of data products available through GIBS is that many of them are available for viewing within four hours after a sensor collects the data thanks to the Land, Atmosphere Near real-time Capability for EOS (LANCE).
+A key feature of data products available through GIBS is that many of them are available for viewing within four hours after a sensor collects the data thanks to NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE).
 LANCE provides more than 100 near real-time data products created from data collected from sensors aboard orbiting Earth observing satellites, including NASA’s Aqua, Aura, and Terra satellites and the joint NASA/Japan Aerospace Exploration Agency (JAXA) Global Precipitation Mission (GPM).

 “In terms of availability, no one else can provide NASA global Earth observing imagery to the public as fast as we do,” says Boller.
 “This near real-time aspect is one of our most important and popular features.”